-Join us in September for a special dinner to open the Sophomore year, learn about the programming offered through the Compass: The Sophomore Year Experience, be introduced to Purposeful Life Work Mentors, begin thinking about your major/minor, finishing the Core curriculum, choosing Signature Learning Experiences, and exploring your vocation or calling in life.
-Let's gather for one more meal together in April where we can celebrate our accomplishments and focus on the road ahead - your junior and senior years.
+Join us for a special dinner to open the Sophomore year, learn about the programming offered through the Compass: The Sophomore Year Experience will help you think about your major/minor, finishing the Core curriculum, choosing Signature Learning Experiences, and exploring your vocation or calling in life.
+Let's gather for one more meal together in Spring Semester where we can celebrate our accomplishments and focus on the road ahead - your junior and senior years.